cartoon-battle/cartoon-battle.github.io/deck.md

 The health and attack values are the sum of individual cards’ values with a coefficient (usually around 0.7).
 More about the exact values can be extracted from the XML files (look up: data mining).
 This means that leveling a card that doesn’t rise health or attack **wont influence the cards combo value**.
 This means that maybe it isn’t worth spending those Giggitywats for that last update, and keep a card one level away from maxing out.

 As for the skill values, the exact method is not known.
-There is a notion of „combo points” in the XML files, but there is no proven theory about how they contribute to the final card.
+There is some [ongoing research](https://www.reddit.com/r/AnimationThrowdown/comments/5l69n2/do_you_have_any_ideas_how_the_combo_stats_are/) into this topic and the current findings are:

+ * There is a notion of „combo power”, calculated using formula `1.1 ×  (3 × cards attack + cards health)`
+ * This power is reduced by the value of combo skill’s base power `p`
+ * The remainder used to calculate the skill value.
+A good **approximation** would be `skill value = power remainder / modifier * v`, where
+    `modifier` is a constant with value `77`;  and the `v` value can be obtained from the XML files

 ## Is my *foo bar card* good enough for my deck?